Building and Pushing Docker Images to AWS ECR for Seamless Deployment

 Building the Docker Image

-The naming convention for Docker images is not standardized, but it is common to use the following format: Docker username, followed by a slash /, and then the version number separated by a colon :.
+The naming convention for Docker images is not standardized, but it is common to use the following format: Docker username, followed by a slash /

 To build a Docker image with the desired name tag, use the following command: